olexmal/ragu/README.md

 ## ✨ Overview

-RAG System is a powerful, privacy-focused documentation search and query platform that enables semantic search across your documentation using local AI models.
+RAGU (Retrieval-Augmented Generation Universal) is a powerful, privacy-focused documentation search and query platform that enables semantic search across your documentation using local AI models.
 With a modern Angular web interface, you can upload documents, import from Confluence, query your knowledge base, and manage collections—all while keeping your data completely local.

 ### 🎯 Key Highlights